Flaming June (painting Flaming June by Frederic Lord Leighton)

 But was he nice?

 Probably not, James thought.
-Poor Alan Turing had had a dreadful life, from all he had read.
-He had been working on cracking German codes during the Second World War and should have been known as a hero, instead he was punished severely for his homosexuality and had apparently committed suicide.
+Poor Alan Turing had such a dreadful life, from all James knew.
+Turing had been working on cracking German codes during the Second World War and should have been known as a hero, instead he was punished severely for his homosexuality and had apparently committed suicide.

 Was he nice?
 The message asked again.
 Or would you say he was an Enigma.